geoframecomponents/GroundwaterBoussinesq/oopBoussinesqEquation/README.md

 ------------------------------------------------------------------------------------------

-In this code is implemented the *Barenblatt power series solution of Boussinesq equation* like self-similar analytical solution of the Boussinesq equation of groundwater flow in a semi-infinite porous medium.
+In this code is implemented the *Barenblatt power series solution of Boussinesq equation* like analytical solution of the Boussinesq equation of groundwater flow in a semi-infinite porous medium.

 More info on the papaer [Note on Barenblatt power series solution to Boussinesq equation](http://www.amm.shu.edu.cn/EN/abstract/abstract4755.shtml#)